Skip to main content

 Who can get on to the learning disability register?

-How do I join the learning disability register?
+How do I get on the learning disability register?

 Check if you're already on the register

-You may need to make an appointment with your GP to talk about the learning disability register.
+You may need to make an appointment to talk about the learning disability register and if you can be added.

 Explain how your learning disability affects you

-At your appointment with your doctor, you can tell them about your learning disability and the kind of support you need.
+At your appointment, it may be helpful to tell them about your learning disability and the kind of support you need.

-You can ask for reasonable adjustments and support to make it easier to book an appointment and visit the doctor’s surgery.
+You could also talk to them about the reasonable adjustments and support you need to make it easier to book an appointment and visit the doctor’s surgery.

 Mencap Myth Buster — Brendan Chivasa story

 Brendan Chivasa is a Mencap Myth Buster and campaigner.
-He has joined the learning disability register.
+He is on the learning disability register.

-Read Brendan’s blog to find out why it’s important to join the learning disability register.
+Read Brendan’s blog to find out why the learning disability register is important.

 A man at the doctors getting a check up and joining the LD Register